Category: Her Space

 Your job isn’t to fix it right now.

-If your wife wants space, is sleeping in the other room, shutting down, or even asking you to leave—this is for you.
+If she’s already sleeping in the other room, shutting down, or asking you to leave, then this is for you.

-Before you react, take a step back and get clear on the difference between physical space and emotional space.
+Before you can handle her need for space like a pro, you need to understand the difference between physical space and emotional space.

 Stick with me, because by the end of this, you’ll have a game plan that could turn your marriage around for good.
-I explain more in this 4-minuted video:
+I explain more in this 4-minute video:

 YouTube player

-What It Really Means When Your Wife Wants Space
+What It Really Means When She Wants Space

 Before a woman asks for physical space, she’s already been drowning in something else: Emotional PRESSURE.